Characterization and Classification of Fermionic Symmetry Enriched Topological Phases: Introduction

 Far less progress has previously been made for FSET phases.
 Ref.~\onlinecite{Lan2017} proposed to classify fermionic topological phases with symmetry by classifying their fully gauged counterparts.
 This relies on the one-to-one correspondence of the gauging process (equivariantization).
 Since it does not explicitly construct the theory with symmetry and defects, it does not provide an explicit characterization of the symmetric theory.
 In particular, the extraction of properties like symmetry fractionalization and defect fusion and braiding require a further difficult calculation associated with a $\text{Rep}(G)$ condensation (de-equivariantization).
-Moreover, the classification requires a brute force solution of the pentagon and hexagon consistency conditions to determine all possible gauged theories.
-In practice, even when given the full data of the original topological order, this approach is only feasible for theories with very low rank.
-Other works address symmetry fractionalization~\cite{Fidkowski2018} and fermionic topological order from the perspective of anomalies and bosonization~\cite{Thorngren2020,Tata2021}.
+As such, this approach lacks or obfuscates much of the organizing structure of the classification.
+Moreover, this approach to classification requires a case-by-case brute force solution of the pentagon and hexagon consistency conditions for a range of possible fusion algebras to determine all possible gauged theories.
+In practice, even when given the full data of the original topological order, this approach is only feasible for theories with very low rank and symmetry groups with very small order, severely limiting its usefulness and applicability.
+Other works have addressed some aspects of symmetry fractionalization~\cite{Fidkowski2018} and fermionic topological order from the perspective of anomalies and bosonization~\cite{Thorngren2020,Tata2021}, though these did not produce general classifications.
 The fermionic state-sum approach take in Ref.~\onlinecite{Tata2021} is complementary to the analysis here in that it is particularly useful for understanding anomalous theories, but does not yield a classification or description of defects for $(2+1)$D theories.
-Our results are in some respects more limited in scope (onsite, unitary symmetries $G$ in $(2+1)$D), while in others they are more general (applicable beyond FSPT phases to all FSET phases).